thomasbroussard/2018s1_fund/iam-core-ref/readme.md

+#TODO (2018/05/03)
+For the next time:
+* do the tutorial "JDBC DAO" from the website : http://thomas-broussard.fr/work/java/tutorials/fundamental/dao/tutorial-create-a-dao.html

+Good holidays!

 #TODO (2018/04/24)
 For the next time :
 * find a way to replace the search filter by a lambda expression [lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html "lambdas")